Amblyomma americanum: Development

 The tick follows the normal developmental stages of egg, larva, nymph, and adult.
 It is known as a three-host tick, meaning that it feeds from a different host during each of the larval, nymphal, and adult stages.
 The lone star tick attaches itself to a host by way of questing.
 The eggs are laid on the ground, hatch, and the larvae wait for or actively seek a host (questing behavior).
 A larva feeds, detaches from its host, molts into a nymph when on the ground, and quests by crawling on the ground or waiting on vegetation.
 The nymph feeds and repeats the same process as the larva, but emerges having developed the anatomy of either an adult female or male.
 Adults quest similarly to nymphs.
 The female attaches only to a species of host for reproduction.
-The female engorges on much blood, expanding greatly, then detaches and converts the blood meal into eggs, which are laid on the ground.
+The female engorges on blood, expanding greatly, then detaches and converts the blood meal into eggs, which are laid on the ground.
 Females of large species of Amblyomma engorge to a weight of 5 g and lay 20,000 eggs.
 The female dies after this single egg-laying.
 The male takes repeated small meals of blood and attempts to mate repeatedly whilst on the same host.
 Feeding times for larvae last 4–7 days, nymphs for 5–10 days, and adults for 8 to 20 days.
 The time spent molting and questing off the host can occupy the remainder of 6 to 18 months for a single tick to complete its lifecycle.
 The lifecycle timing is often expanded by diapause (delayed or inactivated development or activity) in adaptation to seasonal variation of moisture and heat.
 Ticks are highly adapted for long-term survival off the host without feeding and can extract moisture directly from humid air.
 However, survival is greatly reduced by excess heat, dryness, and lack of suitable hosts to which to attach.
 Survival on the host is also greatly reduced by grooming and by hypersensitive immune reactions in the skin against the feeding of the ticks.